This post will answer the following legal questions on mug shots:

-What other circumstances can the police obtain pictures of people to be used in court for criminal purposes?
+Secondly, what other circumstances can the police obtain pictures of people for court?

-The police are allowed to obtain pictures of people who (ALL):
+The police may obtain pictures of people who:

 IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A CRIME, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.